Kenmure: Flat Rock, Henderson County, NC

 Quick answer

-Kenmure is the community in the Hendersonville golf-community tier where the base HOA dues are the lowest in the cluster, the Hendersonville City utilities are a real cost advantage, and the community is mature enough that the governance has been tested across multiple capital cycles.
+Kenmure is the community in the Hendersonville golf-community tier where the base HOA dues sit among the lowest in the cluster, the Hendersonville City utilities are a real cost advantage, and the community is mature enough that the governance has been tested across multiple capital cycles.
 The clubhouse is the historic 1850s Kenmure Mansion, restored and repurposed, which is not something any other WNC community can replicate.
 For retirees and second-home buyers who want a settled, well-run community with real history, Kenmure fits.

 Want me to read the KPOA documents, the reserve study, and the Country Club membership terms against a specific listing?
 Text me at (828) 371-6980.
 Brandi Rininger, eXp Realty.